11th February to 20th February 2000

 event.
 Among the Indian participants include Nishat Dossa's

-135 Dodge Bros.
-Limousine - entered for the event by Air India
+Nehru, 135 Dodge Bros.
+Limousine - entered for the event

-and driven by Subhash Goregaonkar, a 1947 Cadillac, another
+by Air India and driven by Subhash Goregaonkar, a 1947 Cadillac,

-1947 Oldsmobile that was earlier owned by HH of Udaipur (the
+another 1947 Oldsmobile that was earlier owned by HH of

-present Maharaja use to go to the Mayo College, Ajmer in the
+Udaipur (the present Maharaja use to go to the Mayo College,

 Those who are passionate about Vintage cars shall not only

-get to fiest upon the participating cars, but shall also be
+get to feast upon the participating cars, but shall also

-able to see the valuable collection of cars in various cities
+be able to see the valuable collection of cars in various

 Mumbai roads will see these cars roll